Stanley A. Milner

 Stanley Albert Milner OC AOE MSM CD (1930 – April 21, 2021) was a Canadian businessman and politician from Alberta.

 Early life

 Milner was born in Calgary, Alberta in 1930 and raised in Turner Valley, Alberta.
 He attended school there as well as in Saskatoon, Gimli and Winnipeg, and later attended the University of Alberta, from which he attained a Bachelor of Science degree.
-He also served in the Canadian Officer Training Corps, as a cadet, and in the army reserve.
+He also participated in the Canadian Officer Training Corps as a cadet.